Cube moves for $s$-embeddings and $\alpha$-realizations: The cube move for

 We now have all the elements to prove the unique proper flip property of $1$-embeddings.

-\begin{proof}[Proof of Theorem~\ref{theo:1quad}] We start with $A_0,A_1,\dots,A_6$ a proper embedding of the left-hand side of Figure~\ref{fig:YDelta}.
+\begin{proof}[Proof of Theorem~\ref{theo:1quad}] We start with $A_0,A_1,\dots,A_6$, a proper embedding of the left-hand side of Figure~\ref{fig:YDelta}.
 As uniqueness is a consequence of Proposition~\ref{prop:uniqueness}, we just have to prove that there exists a point $A_7$ such that $A_1,A_2,\dots, A_7$ is a proper embedding of the right-hand side.

-By Proposition~\ref{prop:chelkak}, there exists $(w_1,w_2,w_3,w_4,w_5,w_6,y_1,y_3,y_5)$ a solution of the propagation equation as on the left-hand side of Figure~\ref{fig:st_propagation} such that the initial points $A_0,A_1,\dots,A_6$ are the $s$-embedding of this solution.
-Hence by Proposition~\ref{prop:st_prop}, there exists $(z_2,z_4,z_6)$ such that $(w_1,w_2,w_3,w_4,w_5,w_6,z_2,z_4,z_6)$ is a solution to the propagation equations of the right-hand side of Figure~\ref{fig:st_propagation}.
+By Proposition~\ref{prop:chelkak}, there exists a solution $(w_1,w_2,w_3,w_4,w_5,w_6,y_1,y_3,y_5)$ of the propagation equation as on the left-hand side of Figure~\ref{fig:st_propagation} such that the points $A_0,A_1,\dots,A_6$ are the $s$-embedding of this solution.
+Hence, by Proposition~\ref{prop:st_prop}, there exists $(z_2,z_4,z_6)$ such that $(w_1,w_2,w_3,w_4,w_5,w_6,z_2,z_4,z_6)$ is a solution to the propagation equation of the right-hand side of Figure~\ref{fig:st_propagation}.
 Let us consider its $s$-embedding.
-It has the same boundary as the initial one, hence the points $A_1,\dots,A_6$ are unchanged, and we have a new point $A_7$.
+It has the same boundary as the initial one --- hence the points $A_1,\dots,A_6$ are unchanged --- and we have a new point $A_7$.
 It remains to prove that the three new $1$-quads are proper and oriented as on the right-hand side of Figure~\ref{fig:YDelta}.
-As no three vertices of the hexagon are aligned, $x_1/x_2$ is not a real number; moreover the initial quad $A_1A_2A_3A_0$ is proper and positively oriented.
-Hence we can apply Lemma~\ref{lemma:orient} to obtain the ordering of the arguments of $x_1,x_2,y_3,y_1$.
-By doing the same for the other two initial quads, the order of the arguments of the variables $x_i$ and $y_i$ is that on the left of Figure~\ref{fig:order_x}.
+Then $w_1/w_2$ is not a real number.
+Indeed, if it were the case, the propagation equations would imply that the variables $(w_1,w_2,w_3,w_4,w_5,w_6,z_2,z_4,z_6)$ all have the same argument, and the initial embedding would not be proper.
+Moreover the initial quad $A_1A_2A_3A_0$ is proper and positively oriented.
+Hence we can apply Lemma~\ref{lemma:orient} to obtain the ordering of the arguments of $w_1,w_2,y_3,y_1$.
+By doing the same for the other two initial quads, the order of the arguments of the variables $w_i$ and $y_i$ is that on the left of Figure~\ref{fig:order_x}.